 But besides this, it is not possible for them to be at their seats all the time.
 All these factors result in operators missing out on chat opportunities.
 To sum things up, missing chat opportunities might make them look incompetent to you and your business in the eyes of the customers.

 To tackle this, you can divide the chat limit within all the customer support operators so that your business ends up with more sales opportunities with less support.

-Other than that, you can ask your operators to make the most out of features like operator to operator chat.
+Other than that, your operators can make the most out of features like operator to operator chat.
 It helps your operators to avoid reaching out to other team members personally and save more time.
-Plus, they’ll get to spend more time on taking up new chats.
-In short, this feature will help you to make your chat operators more productive.
+Plus, they’ll get to spend substantial time on taking up new chats proactively.
+In short, this feature helps chat operators be more productive.

 4. Taking Time to Get Back to Original Task

 This may sound very much like confusing the customer issues while managing multiple customers via chat.
 But it isn’t.